Myriam J. A. Chancy

 Myriam J. A. Chancy (born 1970) is a Haitian-Canadian-American writer and a fellow of the John Simon Guggenheim Memorial Foundation.
 As of 2008, she is the Hartley Burr Alexander Chair of Humanities at Scripps College of the Claremont Consortium.
 As a writer, she focuses on Haitian culture, gender, class, sexuality, and Caribbean women's studies.
-Her novels have won several awards, including the Guyana Prize in Literature Caribbean Award.
+Her novels have won several awards, including the Guyana Prize for Literature Caribbean Award and the OCM Bocas Prize for Caribbean Literature.

 Early life

-Chancy was born and raised in Port-au-Prince, Haiti before relocating during childhood to Quebec City, and then to Winnipeg, Canada.
-She attended the University of Manitoba in Manitoba, Canada, where she received a Bachelor of Arts degree in English and Philosophy with Honors.
-Following that, she received her master's degree in English literature from Dalhousie University in Nova Scotia, Canada, where she wrote her thesis on "James Baldwin and the Dissolution of the Color Line."
+Chancy was born and raised in Port-au-Prince, Haiti, before relocating during childhood to Quebec City, Canada, and then to Winnipeg.
+She attended the University of Manitoba, where she received a Bachelor of Arts degree in English and Philosophy with Honors.
+Following that, she received her master's degree in English literature from Dalhousie University in Nova Scotia, Canada, where she wrote her thesis on "James Baldwin and the Dissolution of the Color Line".
 She received her Ph.D. in English at the University of Iowa in 1994.